Dying Trades: Why These Endangered Skills Still Matter in 2026

 Another one of the ancient trades is locksmithing.
 Locks originated in Ancient Egypt and Babylon.
 It was once believed that these locks were small and portable, used to protect goods from thieves on travel routes, but this is not true.
 It’s now thought that those types of locks would be too sophisticated for that period.
 They were actually made from wood and were relatively large and crude.
 The locks had pins in them and could only be moved by a big wooden key, which once inserted, was pushed upwards rather than turned.

 Locksmithing is still a valued trade today and you can earn around £30,000 per year.
+However, like many traditional crafts, locksmithing is at risk of disappearing due to economic challenges and a lack of training opportunities.

 How to Become a Locksmith